 If you were a Delta Amex Platinum cardholder, I get it.
 You could previously use your card for access to the Sky Club at a rate of $50 per person.
 That is going away.
 Personally, $50 for lounge access seems steep, but I could see some cases where it would make sense.

-For Platinum American Express cards, you get six annual visits now.
+For Platinum American Express cards, you get 10 annual visits now (was only 6 when originally rolled out).
 I feel like if you needed more than this, then you likely had a Delta American Express Reserve card to get the other benefits as a Delta loyalist.
-Speaking of which, if you do have a Reserve, you now have 10 annual visits with it.
+Speaking of which, if you do have a Reserve, you now have 15 annual visits with it (was 10 when originally rolled out).
 To clarify, both of these provided unlimited visits before.
-So let’s talk about 10 annual visits.
-Again, I feel like the vast majority of people who are upset about unlimited turning into 10 visits likely would not even use all 10 visits.
+So let’s talk about 15 annual visits.
+Again, I feel like the vast majority of people who are upset about unlimited turning into 15 (or even 10) visits likely would not even use all of the visits.
 As a society, we love to complain about change before even thinking of how much the change will affect us.
 People in general dislike change and have more of a problem with the fact that it is a change than the actual details of the change.

 At first glance, I was a bit irritated with the change even though I always was irritated that the Sky Clubs were so busy.
 I had also added 3 additional Reserve cards to my Amex Business Reserve so that 3 team members could participate in Sky Club when traveling.
 When I took a breath and thought about it, the team members were not going to need to use it more than 10 times in a year.
 You can still get unlimited access if you spend $75,000 or more during a calendar year on any of the eligible cards.